Urgent

 Do they issue receipts for donations, do they provide a land address where their main office is located, and do they work with a support network of other rescue groups, including RSPCA?

-RSPCA Queensland actively work with rescue groups around Queensland, below is a Facebook post we recently did with Bull Terrier Rescue Australia Inc. due to a number of Bull Terriers that had recently come into RSPCA's care.
+RSPCA Queensland actively work with rescue groups around Queensland, below is a Facebook post we did with Bull Terrier Rescue Australia Inc. due to a number of Bull Terriers that had recently come into RSPCA's care.

 Emma Lagoon